emacs-eask/cli/README.md

 [![Error](https://github.com/emacs-eask/eask/actions/workflows/test-error.yml/badge.svg)](https://github.com/emacs-eask/eask/actions/workflows/test-error.yml)
 [![Color](https://github.com/emacs-eask/eask/actions/workflows/test-color.yml/badge.svg)](https://github.com/emacs-eask/eask/actions/workflows/test-color.yml)

+Eask is a command-line tool that helps you while developing Emacs Lisp packages.
+It creates a sandbox environment so you can manage, build and test your packages cleanly.
+It can also be used as a package manager in any personal Emacs configuration.
+Eask aims to be:

 * **Consist** enough to sandbox across all systems
 * **General** enough to have Emacsers often used commands (byte-compile, checkdoc, etc)